sirmarcel/cmlkit/cmlkit/README.md

 ## Plugin system 🧩

-Ah yes, you remember.

-Well, the plugin system is very simple:
+The plugin system is very simple:

 - Write a python package, let's say `drmdrkit`
 - Classes in that Python package must inherit from `cmlkit.engine.Component`